UChicagoSUPERgroup/retrograde/README.md

 To test the server, go to (hostname)>:5000/(USER_ID)/(MODE).
 (MODE) is either EXP_CTS or EXP_END and USER_ID can be anything you want.
 It's helpful to make it relatively unique as it will enable us to debug any issues that may arise.

+**Note**: the webapp runs the containers in host mode, where the containers and host share the same network interface.
+This allows the containers to access mysql on localhost, without requiring the mysql database be exposed on other IP addresses.

 # Helpful examples